 We will have a cap of 24 students.
 This means you should complete your application by our January 15th deadline for maximum consideration.

-Generally, the answer no. If you have been accepted to a specific limited-enrollment university program that you hope to defer, please speak with us about this.
+Generally, the answer is no. If you have been accepted to a specific limited-enrolment university program that you hope to defer, please speak with us about this.
 Furthermore, we will support all Act Five students in re-applying for university or college during the program.
 Several universities or colleges are becoming interested in students from gap year programs, so you might even be helped in waiting to apply!